Should You Shave with Cold or Warm Water? The Right Way to Prevent Skin Irritation

 • Adjust your routine based on your skin type

-With this method, you can significantly reduce razor burn, redness, and breakouts.
+Following this approach may help reduce razor burn, redness, and post-shave irritation.

-If you have never paid attention to water temperature before, start today.
-You may notice the difference immediately.
+If you have never paid attention to water temperature before, give it a try.
+You may notice improved comfort after a few shaves.

 Back to blog